Israel spy agency joins anti-virus fight - France 24

 A Shin Bet spokesperson separately told AFP that the policy has taken "immediate" effect.

-Involving the spy agency in the fight against coronavirus sets "a dangerous precedent", according to Tehilla Shwartz Altshuler of the Israel Democracy Institute (IDI), speaking before the emergency regulations.

-In the Shin Bet statement, agency chief Nadav Argaman said the agency was approached by the health ministry to help track coronavirus carriers "after it emerged that other authorities in the state do not have the necessary technologies".

-"The Shin Bet is aware this is a task that goes beyond its routine anti-terror activities, therefore the request was discussed with and approved by the attorney general, with oversight and regulating mechanisms established," Argaman said.
+"The Shin Bet is aware this is a task that goes beyond its routine anti-terror activities," Shin Bet chief Nadav Argaman said in the agency's statement, adding that "oversight and regulating mechanisms" had been established.

-The Shin Bet would also be able to use the location data of coronavirus carriers for the 14 days preceding their diagnosis "to identify their routes and the people with whom they came in contact with," the leaked copy of the decision said.
+The Shin Bet would also be able to use the location data of coronavirus carriers for the 14 days preceding their diagnosis "to identify their routes and the people with whom they came in contact with," the leaked material said.

-Argaman said the information would be given to the health ministry and not saved by the Shin Bet.
+Argaman said the information would be given to the health ministry and not stored by the Shin Bet.

-He stressed that given the severity of the crisis Shin Bet had a responsibility to use its "unique skills" to help contain the pandemic.

-Netanyahu had on Saturday said he wanted "technologies used in the war against terror" deployed against the COVID-19 disease.
+Gabi Ashkenazi, who heads the parliamentary committee that withheld approval, said Tuesday that using Shin Bet against the virus was not appropriate "without parliamentary and public supervision."

+Ashkenazi, a member of the Blue and White coalition that rivals Netanyahu's Likud party, called for a new foreign and defence committee to "implement the supervision necessary by law."

 A security official told AFP on Monday the Shin Bet would not conduct "active penetration into phones" and "there won't be cyber-attacks."